Contract Organizational Ombuds Services

-MWI’s Organizational Ombuds Program provides companies with a designated neutral to serve as an impartial dispute resolution practitioner who contributes independent, confidential, and neutral assistance to employees.
+MWI’s Contract Organizational Ombuds services provides companies with a designated neutral to serve as an impartial dispute resolution practitioner who contributes independent, confidential, and neutral assistance to employees.
 An ombudsperson:

 - Is available to all employees to discuss, address and resolve a variety of problems and issues.